dgelessus/NAGUS/docs/uru/vault.rst

 Player
 ^^^^^^

+Top-level node for all data related to an avatar.

 * ``CreateAgeName``, ``CreateAgeUuid``: Normally left unset.
   Not supported by MOSS for this node type.
 * ``NodeType`` = 2